Quick Answer:

 Thankfully, professional fonts are all about clarity and maximum readability.
 If you take a close look at how typefaces have evolved over the years, you'll notice that the most popular fonts today are simple and easy to read.

-To put it in simple terms – a good font will keep headhunters reading even if your sentences or paragraphs are long.
+To put it in simple terms – a good font will make it easier for headhunters to keep reading even if your sentences or paragraphs are long.

 Font choice also has a huge effect on what recruiters think about you after reading your resume.